-We’ve been living van life for almost a year now and there are definitely some items that we couldn’t live without.
+We’ve been living van life for over two years now and there are definitely some items that we couldn’t live without.
 In this post we will share what we have found to be essential for a life on the road.

 *This post contains affiliate links.
 This means if you click a link and make a purchase we receive a small percentage with no extra cost to you.